popzxc/messages-rs/README.md

 ## Contributing

-All kind of contributions is really appreciated!
+All kinds of contributions are really appreciated!

 ## License